b1nary0mega/sinny/HTB/GoodGames/readme.md

 _current DB user is DBA_: False

 ## To-Do
+[ ] Continue enumeration of inside docker.
+ - IP address is /16
+ - augustus is mapped from host

+## Done
+### Password Reuse
-[ ] Determine where cracked login/password can be used
+[x] Determine where cracked login/password can be used
 - does this provide any additional exposure/functions/features?

-## Done
 ### Input Validation
 [x] Check for input validation at [signup](http://goodgames.htb/signup)
 - --data "email=*&name=*&password=*&password2=*"